-Regardless, you will either have to spend time or funds dealing with chasing down additional payment for pet-caused damage.
+Regardless, you will either have to spend time or funds dealing with chasing down additional payments for pet-caused damages.
 Having an additional security deposit limits the possibility of requiring additional money from your tenant.

 Another option for pet-friendly properties comes in the form of a monthly pet rent.
-Pet rent is collected along with your tenant’s standard monthly rent and can run anywhere from $10-$50 a month per pet.
-Over the course of a year, this pet rent can add an additional $120-$600 to your rental income.
+Pet rent is collected along with your tenant’s standard monthly rent and can run anywhere from $10 to $50 a month per pet.
+Over the course of a year, this pet rent can add an additional $120 to $600 to your rental income.

 Increased Renewal Rates

 In general, your pet-owning tenants are more likely to become long-term renters, due to the fact that pet-friendly rentals are more difficult to find.
 When you build routine rent increases into your lease agreements, these long-term, pet-owning renters are the cream of the crop for an investor.

 For every renewal, I also find it important to perform regular inspections.
 This helps identify any pet damage or problem areas that should be addressed before they become more expensive down the line.

 Make sure to check your state and local laws about increasing deposits and the legality of non-refundable fees.
 Your lease should have clear language about the types of pets acceptable at the property and what additional rent, fees, or deposits are associated with a pet-friendly rental.
 (Just remember to get it checked out by a trusted attorney before anyone signs on the dotted line.)
 I also find it valuable to require renter’s insurance for all tenants, especially for your pet-owning renters.